 - 9.1.
-The AMA believes that an efficient, financially viable, responsible and innovative pharmaceutical industry producing safe products of high quality will ensure Australia has access to new medicines at a price the patient, tax payer and industry can afford. - 9.2.
+The AMA believes that an efficient, financially viable, responsible and innovative pharmaceutical industry producing safe products of high quality will ensure Australia has access to new medicines at a price the patient, taxpayer and industry can afford. - 9.2.
 The AMA supports an appropriate balance between patent periods that reward originators for innovation and the entry of generic pharmaceuticals into the market to increase affordability and access. - 9.3.
-The AMA supports international harmonisation of the medicines industry, where access to a safe supply of medicines, and Australian standards for medicines regulation and therapeutic practice, are maintained. - 9.4.
-The AMA supports pharmaceutical industry self-regulation through codes of conduct, of industry activities to promote prescription medicines.
-Codes of conduct should set out standards of ethical behaviour that must be adhered to by pharmaceutical companies and their representatives in relationships with health practitioners and patients.
-Codes of conduct should be regularly reviewed and updated in collaboration with relevant stakeholders including the medical profession.
+The AMA supports international harmonisation of the medicines industry, where access to a safe supply of medicines, and Australian standards for medicines regulation and therapeutic practice, are maintained.